flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 <Transform :scale="1.5">
 <v-clicks>

-Given a 1D Boolean array, what is the index of the first `True`
+Given a 1D Boolean array, what is the index of the first `True`?

-Given a 2D Boolean array, what are the indices of the first True per axis
+Given a 2D Boolean array, what are the indices of the first True per axis?

 Need to be able to search in both directions

-Need to know if there are no `True`
+Need to identify case of all `False`
 </v-clicks>
 </Transform>